 Anti-racism: how to review and re-frame your curriculum

 Learn how to make diversity central to your curriculum, not just a bolt on, and make sure BAME history and achievements are taught all year round.
-Use our review tool to question and adapt what you’re teaching so your curriculum accurately represents Britain's diverse past and the society we live in today.
+Download our review tool and use it to question and adapt what you’re teaching so your curriculum accurately represents Britain's diversity.

 Download our subject-specific primary or secondary review tools